I've been playing Magic: The Gathering for some time, and today I want to share my tricks.

-Aggro decks are usually the easiest Archetype to understand (even for newcomers) but is one of the trickiest to master properly especially against experienced opponents.
+Aggro decks are usually the easiest Archetype to understand (even for newcomers) but are one of the trickiest to master properly especially against experienced opponents.

 Aggro decks are built specifically to have very simple and straightforward gameplay, so much so that they are often mocked by opponents (especially if they lose to you) as "stupid" decks.

 Yes, they may seem "stupid" at first glance but in reality, they are simply the best of the efficiency available at low mana costs.

 The greatest advantages of playing aggro is that of being able to catch opponents who are unprepared or who made the wrong mulligan decision.
 They also punish decks that are too greedy for mana (and play too many "Enter The Battlefield Tapped" lands or take too much damage from fetch + shocklands) and slow formats like Standard.

 Aggro decks specialize in what is called "virtual card advantage" in the sense that if the opponent fails to reach the necessary land threshold to play their spells, all the cards in their hand are essentially useless and it is as if they really had nothing in their hands.
 Why do I have to worry about your best card if I don't even give you time to play it?

 To achieve this goal it is necessary to put pressure on the opponent right away and maybe even lead him to make mistakes.